polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 ## Substrate Runtime Macros

-When developing substrate runtime, there are a few macros that will be used frequently.
-The following is a relatively detailed explanation of these macros.
+When developing Substrate runtime, there are key macros the majority of developers utilize.
+The following is a comprehensive explanation of these macros.
 After this article, a developer will have a better understanding of how they are used, what they do and how the expanded code is within [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template).
 Developers who want to know about the implementation details are encouraged to follow the links in *Doc. and Example* to see how macro code is expanded.

 ### decl_storage!